-No matter which team he ended up playing for, whoever signed Manning was set to take on a big risk, but with a big reward.
-The 37-year old star quarterback missed the entire 2011 season after having his third neck surgery in less than two years.
+No matter which team he ended up playing for, whoever signed Manning was set to take on a big risk.
+The 37-year old star quarterback missed the entire 2011 season.
+He recovered after having his third neck surgery in less than two years.

 But Manning will reap much reward playing in Colorado.
 The state is ranked the 39th lowest tax burdened state in the country, according to the Tax Foundation.
 He would have ended up with even more money playing for the Miami Dolphins.
 Florida has no state income tax.

 You may not be a star quarterback, but the IRS could treat you like one with the right representation.
 Finding yourself in the gridiron with a team of IRS agents isn’t fun, but hiring a tax attorney or tax professional will make it more likely that you’ll score a couple financial touchdowns of your own, which is a tax break everyone could